MyTurn-OpenSource/pyturn/DESIGN.md

 is unsupported for the user's platform.
 Adding or joining a group should still work.

+Another way to increase responsiveness, in script-capable browsers, is to deliver all the possible "pages" in the same HTML glob, and let JavaScript hide/unhide sections as required.

 ## Tests

 As indicated under "Responsiveness", a complete test suite should run at